cricehomelab/puppet/README.md

 3. Agent node 2. (ubuntu Server 22.04 LTS)

 Modules folder - contains my puppet modules.
-    apache - this is my module that installs apache and sets a default homepage for the index.html. sysadmins - this is my module that defines a sysadmin group and creates users with defined UIDs assigned to that group. unattendedupgrades - module ensures that the packages unattended-upgrades and apt-listupgrades is installed.
+    apache - this is my module that installs apache and sets a default homepage for the index.html.
+Note this will not replace a default anymore it merely insures there is an index.html. sysadmins - this is my module that defines a sysadmin group and creates users with defined UIDs assigned to that group. unattendedupgrades - module ensures that the packages unattended-upgrades and apt-listupgrades is installed.
 Manifests folder - contains my puppet manifests folder.